kzxian1201/belugaAsg/README.md

 ## Getting Started
 To get started with Beluga Framework, you need to follow below steps:

-* Install Java on your system.
+* Install Java(JDK 18 or above) on your system.
-* Install an Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA.
+* Install IntelliJ IDEA as IDE.
-* Clone the product from Github to your IDE.
+* Clone the project from Github to your IDE.
 * Ensure dependencies from pom.xml file is downloaded into your .m2 folder.

 ## Execute Test Scripts

-To execute follow below steps
+To execute the test scripts, after completing above-mentioned steps

-If you are executing the Test from IntelliJ IDE, follow below steps
+In IntelliJ IDE, follow below steps
 * Click on Run --> Edit Configuration

 ![beluga](image/runConfig.png)

 * Add new TestNg configuration

 ![beluga](image/testNGConfig.png)

 * Add your desired Runner Name

 ![beluga](image/runnerName.png)

 * Add the Test runner(FeatureRunner) in the class

 ![beluga](image/addClass.png)

 * Set the VM options

 ![beluga](image/addVMOptions.png)

 Set below parameter for VM Options to execute your Test Script